telerik/xaml-docs/controls/radoutlookbar/features/icons.md

 #### __Figure 2 : Setting SmallIcon property__
 ![outlookbar icons 02](images/outlookbar_features_icons_02.png)

->tip You can see how to bind the icon properties to e property of a business object in the Data Binding example in our online [SDK repository](https://github.com/telerik/xaml-sdk), after navigating to OutlookBar/DataBinding
+>tip You can see how to bind the icon properties to e property of a business object in the [Data Binding example in the online SDK repository](https://github.com/telerik/xaml-sdk/tree/master/OutlookBar/DataBinding).

 ## See Also
  * [Visual Structure]({%slug radoutlookbar-visual-structure%})